SmoothCoder12/SmoothCoder12/README.md

 ### About Me

-I am a **final-year Computer Science student** with a strong passion for building high-quality, cross-platform mobile applications.
-My expertise lies in **Flutter and Dart**, and I have hands-on experience in creating feature-rich apps from concept to deployment, backed by significant freelance experience.
+I am a **final-year Computer Science student** specializing in mobile application development.
+My passion is building beautiful, high-performance, cross-platform apps with **Flutter and Dart**.
+I have a strong foundation in software engineering principles and a proven track record of delivering high-quality work through extensive freelance projects.

-- 🔭 I’m currently developing **NoteMore**, an advanced notes app with a rich text editor.
-- 🌱 I’m currently exploring **advanced state management and performance optimization** in Flutter.
-- 💼 Actively seeking a challenging **Flutter Developer role** to contribute to innovative projects.
+- 💼 **Actively seeking a full-time Flutter Developer role** starting in 2026.
+- 🚀 I love turning complex problems into simple, elegant, and intuitive solutions.
+- 🌱 I'm constantly learning and currently focused on **app performance optimization** and advanced state management techniques.

+---

+### 🎯 Current Focus

+Right now, my main focus is on developing **NoteMore**, a feature-rich notes application designed to provide a superior user experience.
+Key features include:
+- A **rich text editor** with Markdown support for flexible formatting.
+- **Individual note locking** for enhanced privacy and security.
+- A clean, intuitive UI focused on efficient note organization.

+This project allows me to dive deep into local storage solutions, security best practices, and sophisticated UI design in Flutter.

 ---